anurmatov/dadt/midterm/final.md

     - [D.2 Most Common Level of Education Among Developers in 2023](#d2-most-common-level-of-education-among-developers-in-2023)

 ## Introduction
 This report delves into the 2023 Stack Overflow Developer Survey, aiming to uncover trends and preferences within the global developer community.
-By analyzing this comprehensive dataset, we seek to gain insights into the technologies, practices, and sentiments that shape the landscape of software development today.
+By analyzing this comprehensive dataset [Stack Overflow Developer Survey 2023](#references), we seek to gain insights into the technologies, practices, and sentiments that shape the landscape of software development today.

 ## Dataset Overview
 The Stack Overflow Developer Survey 2023 is a comprehensive collection of responses from thousands of developers worldwide.
 It covers a wide range of topics from programming languages, frameworks, and tools to career satisfaction and development practices.
 This dataset is an invaluable resource for understanding current trends in the tech industry.